algesten/ureq/MIGRATE-2-to-3.md

 This is not an exhaustive list of changes.
 Most tweaks to the API are clear by looking at the docs.
 If anything is unclear, please open a PR and we can clarify further.

+## Rewrite

+ureq 3.x is a ground up complete rewrite of ureq 2.x.
+The HTTP protocol is re-engineered to a Sans-IO style implementation living in the `ureq-proto` crate.
+Both protocol and ureq main crate remain `#![forbid(unsafe_code)]`.

+The goals of the project remain largely the same: A simple, sync, HTTP/1.1 client with a minimum number of dependencies.

+With Sans-IO the user can now implement their own `Transport` thus providing alternative TLS or non-socket based communication in crates mainitained outside the ureq project.
+The same goes for `Resolver`.

 ## HTTP Crate

 In 2.x ureq implemented it's own `Request` and `Response` structs.
 In 3.x, we